selfrefactor/rambdax/README.md

 ## ❯ CHANGELOG

 WIP 7.3.0

+- Change `R.piped` typings to mimic that of `R.pipe`.
+Main difference is that `R.pipe` is focused on unary functions.

 - Wrong logic where `R.without` use `R.includes` while it should use the array version of `R.includes`